TESTERT-TEST/testcoin/README.md

 ## About this Project
 VerusCoin is based on Komodo which is based on Zcash and has been extended by our innovative consensus staking and mining algorithms and a novel 50% PoW/50% PoS approach.

-Many VRSC innovations are now also available back in the Komodo fork:
+Many GRMS innovations are now also available back in the Komodo fork:
 - Eras
 - Timelocking
 - VerusHash